Stench in river preceding alarmed response (4)

 'preceding' means one lot of letters go next to another.

-'alarmed response' becomes 'eek' (I can't justify this - if you can you should believe this answer much more).
+'alarmed response' becomes 'eek' (I can't justify this - if you can you should give a lot more credence to this answer).

 'r'+'eek'='REEK'